Meek Mill is out of prison and ready to fight bias in the justice system

 "Meek Mill is a perfectly good example," Bridge said.
 "He should have never been convicted or gone to prison."

-Last Friday, a judge threw out the convictions of three other men who were arrested by Graham, the officer involved in Mill's case.
+On Friday, a judge threw out the convictions of three other men who had been arrested by Graham, the officer involved in Mill's case.
 Bridge represented those men.

 Bridge said the problem of corrupt officers is far-reaching, with nearly 30 others found by the district attorney's office to have credibility issues, according to The Philadelphia Inquirer.
-That equates to some 4,000 to 5,0000 cases that need to be reviewed.
+That equates to 4,000 to 5,000 cases that need to be reviewed.

 "We're not done yet," Bridge said.